cwrc/CWRC-WriterBase/README.md

 * `config.cwrcDialogs`: Object.
 Contains various urls for use by the [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs).
 * `config.buttons1`, `config.buttons2`, `config.buttons3`: String.
 A comma separated list of plugins that will be set in the toolbars in the CWRC-Writer.
 Some possible values are: `addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, viewsource, editsource, validate, savebutton, loadbutton`.

-See [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/config.js] for an example of a configuration file. [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] shows how to pass the config file into the CWRC-WriterBase.

 ### Configuration within documents

-The CWRCWriter can be configured for individual documents by including configuration information in the documents themselves:
+The CWRCWriter can also be configured for individual documents by including configuration information in the documents themselves:

 1. XML/RDF mode.
 The default mode isXML & RDF with no overlap.